-At first I was a bit reluctant of picking up The Witcher 3, as after trying to replay the previous two games I noticed that I didn't actually like either of them very much.
-Both games had felt great on the first play through, but on second attempt they felt just flat and uninspiring.
-I loved the setting, but as games they felt like disposables.
-Surprisingly enough The Witcher 3 doesn't feel anything like that, and in the end why should it, as it is a huge, open world game, where as the previous were more tightly constructed gauntlets in comparison.
+At first, I was a bit reluctant of picking up The Witcher 3, as after trying to replay the previous two games I noticed that I didn't actually like either of them very much.
+Both games had felt great on the first playthrough, but on second attempt they felt just flat and uninspiring.
+I loved the setting, but as games, they felt like disposables.
+Surprisingly enough The Witcher 3 doesn't feel anything like that, and in the end, why should it, as it is a huge, open world game, whereas the previous were more tightly constructed gauntlets in comparison.

-Let's get this straight from the get go though: The Witcher 3 has its own share of issues.
-It's some what buggy, with NPC's getting caught on objects, which might force you to load a previous save if it happens during a quest, or Geralt just dropping off the map through the landscape.
+Let's get this straight from the get-go though: The Witcher 3 has its own share of issues.
+It's somewhat buggy, with NPC's getting caught on objects, which might force you to load a previous save if it happens during a quest, or Geralt just dropping off the map through the landscape.
 And a horse ridging system that feels at times a bit too clunky despite being a big part of the gameplay.
 Yet, despite all the little flaws, it still is among the best, if not the best, open world RPG I've ever played.

 It is a bit of a shame really, that The Witcher 3 does rely so much on the previous games, as that might make picking up the game a bit harder for total novices of the series.
-But in the end, that should not be an obstacle, as W3 does stand on its own feet as far story goes.
+But in the end, that should not be an obstacle, as W3 does stand on its own feet as far the story goes.
 It just might take a bit more effort in order to figure out from where some of the things are coming from.

 As said, Witcher 3 is fairly big game.
-It has multiple larger regions, which are filled with cities and smaller villages, all bursting with plot and non plot related missions.
+It has multiple larger regions, which are filled with cities and smaller villages, all bursting with plot and non-plot related missions.
 You can find things to do from notice boards or stumble on them on your own while rummaging the areas.
 There's treasure hunts, horse racing, boxing and of course monster hunting, which this time around actually feels more like witchers work, as you really need to prepare for the more serious encounters by researching the monsters and then by brewing potions and oils in order to be able to defeat them.
 What comes to the game size in terms of quests, the main quest itself is roughly 50 hours and the side quests add an another 50 hours.
-And then there's the DLC packages.
+And then there are the DLC packages.

 |The world map.
 Novigrad and Velen are actually one, bigger map area with a couple of bigger cities.|

-The final outing of witcher Geralt of Rivia is an open world RPG that does one thing better than any other open world RPG before it: it has a vast, sprawling story line, that flows with the game world.
+The final outing of witcher Geralt of Rivia is an open world RPG that does one thing better than any other open world RPG before it: it has a vast, sprawling storyline, that flows with the game world.
 More often than not, the main story in most open world games tends to disappear, but not here.
 It's always present, while not always the most pressing matter at hand.
-You can roam the lands as you see fit, return to the main plot and go some where else again, yet never does it feel like you've lost the story thread.
-Instead it feels like you really are doing witchers job at the same time you're trying to save Ciri and defeat the wild hunt.
+You can roam the lands as you see fit, return to the main plot and go somewhere else again, yet never does it feel like you've lost the story thread.
+Instead, it feels like you really are doing witchers job at the same time you're trying to save Ciri and defeat the wild hunt.

 |The man with a ! over him has a small quest for you.
-There's also the notice boards you can skim in order to find things to do, if running randomly around isn't your thing.|
+There's also the notice boards you can skim in order to find things to do if running randomly around isn't your thing.|

 The Witcher 3: Wild Hunt and it's DLC packages are available through usual suspects GOG and Steam and many other digital stores.
 Go nuts, it's only one of the best games of its kind, despite it might not have the greatest combat systems around.
 And one of the best looking as well.